-- At morning drop-off, students grades 1 through 5 are to enter the playground area through the front gate, closest to the south crosswalk by the end of wing C. Parents/visitors are not permitted on the school playgrounds.
+- At morning drop-off, students grades one through five are to enter the playground area through the front gate, closest to the south crosswalk by the end of wing C. Parents/visitors are not permitted on the school playgrounds.

-- Parents/visitors are not permitted in any part of the building without permission, signing in, and wearing a visitor’s pass obtained from school office personnel.
+- We do not permit parents/visitors in any part of the building without permission, signing in, and wearing a visitor’s pass obtained from school office personnel.
 When you are ready to leave, please sign out at the office and remove your pass.

 Don’t be a U.F.O.
 (Unidentified Friend of Otondo) Please check in at the office and obtain a visitor’s pass.

 September's lifeskill is responsibility!
 Responsibility means “I am the one that gets things done!”
 It means doing what's required, needed, or expected of us.